deigil/private-site/content/blog/home-minecraft-hosting.md

 I keep persistent world data under `./data`, mount it into the container, and let the image handle the rest (EULA, JVM flags, healthchecks, etc.).
 For modded packs, the CurseForge integration is a lifesaver—point it at a pack file or a list of mods and it fetches everything.

-Each server runs its own compose stack similiar to this one (my wolds modpack compose):
+Each server runs its own compose stack similar to this one (my wolds modpack compose):

 {{< codefold lang="yaml" preview="15" title="docker-compose.yml" >}}
 services: